openvinotoolkit/openvino/src/frontends/onnx/README.md

     InputModel-->fe_convert
     fe_convert-->ov_model
 ```
-Find more details about the architecture in the [ONNX Frontend architecture](./docs/architecture.md) document.
+Find more details in the [ONNX Frontend architecture](./docs/architecture.md) document.

 ## Tutorials
 * [How to add a new operation](./docs/how_to_add_op.md)